rahulgupta-01/au_pr/src/readme_first.txt

 ╔════════════════════════════════════════════════════════════════════╗
-║                      🔧 BEFORE STARTING WORK                       ║
+║                   🚀 STARTING DEVELOPMENT                          ║
 ╚════════════════════════════════════════════════════════════════════╝

-        1. Open Command Prompt

-        2. Navigate to your project folder: cd C:\brickie
+        1. Open Command Prompt in your project folder: cd C:\brickie

-        3. Pull latest changes from GitHub: git pull origin main
+        2. Pull latest changes from GitHub: git pull origin main

-        4. Check Git status (should say "up to date"): git status
+        3. Install any new dependencies (good practice): npm install

+        4. Start the local development server: npm run dev

-  ✅ Ready to work!
+  ✅ Your site is now running at http://localhost:5173/ ✅ Ready to work!

 ╔════════════════════════════════════════════════════════════════════╗
-║                      📦 AFTER FINISHING WORK                       ║
+║                   📦 DEPLOYING YOUR CHANGES                         ║
 ╚════════════════════════════════════════════════════════════════════╝

+You now have two ways to deploy your site:

+        1. Build the final website:
+npm run build

-        1. Deploy to Firebase:
+        2. Deploy the built site to Firebase: firebase deploy
-firebase deploy

-        2. Stage all changes:
+        3. Stage all your changes:
 git add .

-        3. Commit your changes:
+        4. Commit your changes:
 git commit -m "New Changes"

-        4. Push to GitHub:
-git push origin main
+        5. Push to GitHub (this will trigger the automatic deployment): git push origin main